 You must not dump flares at sea or store them where a member of the public could find them.
-It is also an offence to set them off outside of emergency situations.
+It's also an offence to set them off outside of emergency situations.
 Contact any of the following places if you need to get rid of out-of-date or damaged flares:

-If the vessel you own is a small commercial boat you may also need to get the boat surveyed and meet certain operational standards.
+If the vessel you own is a small commercial boat you may also need to get the boat surveyed and meet certain operational standards for small vessels.

 As a rule, owning a boat in the United Kingdom means you need to insure it.
 The standard of insurance you may need will depend on where you use your boat and for what purpose.